AkashKishore-Mukhia/interactive-tutorials/tutorials/learnpython.org/en/Modules and Packages.md

 Packages are namespaces containing multiple packages and modules.
 They're just directories, but with certain requirements.

 Each package in Python is a directory which **MUST** contain a special file called `__init__.py`.
 This file, which can be empty, indicates that the directory it's in is a Python package.
-That way it can be imported the same way as a module.
+That's way it can be imported the same way as a module.

 If we create a directory called `foo`, which marks the package name, we can then create a module inside that package called `bar`.
 Then we add the `__init__.py` file inside the `foo` directory.